 It is against the law for a school or local authority to discriminate against a pupil or against the parents of a pupil because of their religion or belief.
 Discrimination against someone with no religion is also against the law.
 There are some exceptions to the general rules.
 For example, when admitting pupils, faith schools may still give priority to pupils of that faith.Bullying people because of their religion or belief can be classed as hate crime.

 For more information about religious discrimination in education see discrimination because of religion or belief

-If you are a pupil or parent who is experiencing discrimination at school because of religion, you should talk to an experienced adviser for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+If you are a pupil or parent who is experiencing discrimination at school because of religion, you should talk to an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.

 Discrimination and racist harassment